USDA-NASS general crop conditions categories are defined as followed:

 Platte River Valley (Fremont, Ames, North Bend)

 Overall, corn is in poor to good condition and soybeans in fair to good condition.
 Corn is pollinating and in some cases done and in the blister stage, R2 (link to corn growth stages).
 The ‘shake’ test for pollination success looks good (Figure 2).
 About 70% of the corn fields were pollinating.
 Gray leaf spot (GLS) is still at low incidence and severity in the field I noticed with GLS last week near Fremont (Figure 3).
 One corn field showed a noticeable infection of Goss’s Bacterial Wilt on the upper leaves (Figure 4), which is likely due to a more susceptible hybrid as conditions for infection (hail/wind damage causing wounds) have been good.
-Soybeans that were planted in early May are at the beginning pod growth stage, R3 (link to soybean growth stages).
+Soybeans that were planted in early May are at the beginning pod growth stage, R3.
 Detasseling season is in full swing this week (Figure 5) and some irrigating of seed corn and commercial corn was being done.
 Soil moisture sensors, rain and ET gauges are useful tools to improve scheduling irrigation that some growers installed this season (Figure 6).
 For more information on tools for improving the use of groundwater resources visit the Nebraska Agricultural Water Management Network.

 Central Upland Flats and Maple Creek (Located north and south of the Maple Creek along the Webster Rd and Co Rd N)